s-kngstn/kanye-chatbot/README.md

 - Add new responses to the strings to increase random responses
 - Add a new API that links on a question
-- Get Food API to work along side the Kanye Rest API
+- Get Food API to work along side the Kanye Rest API ✅ fixed!
 - Have a "..." animation between texts
 - Get twitter API for kanye tweets
 - Add a message where he sends a selfie